vientang/profile-fiesta/README.md

 # profile-fiesta
-Create a profile and save your favorite links.
+Create a social profile and save your favorite links where others can what you've bookmarked.

 ##What I'm working with
 1. React